-security.
-One age-old practice that has stood the test of time and continues to offer numerous benefits for both parents and babies is swaddling.
-Swaddling your newborn can help them fall asleep and stay asleep.
-Whether using a classic swaddle blanket or a swaddling bag, there’s an option to fit you and your babies needs.
+One of the oldest tricks in the book that still works for both mum and baby is swaddling.
+Swaddling your newborn will help them fall asleep and stay asleep.
+Whether you use a classic swaddle blanket or a swaddling bag, there’s one to fit you and your babies.

 What is Swaddling?

-Swaddling is a traditional practice of wrapping a baby tightly in a blanket or cloth, leaving only their head exposed.
-This technique has been employed by countless generations of parents to help their infants feel safe and secure.
-The snug wrap restricts the baby's ability to move their arms and legs freely.
+Swaddling is the old school practice of wrapping your baby up in a blanket or cloth, leaving only their head out.
+Generations of mums have used this technique to make their babies feel safe and secure.
+The wrap restricts the baby’s arms and legs from moving.

 Benefits of Swaddling